 PE & Fitness: The CPE staff works hard to stave off ever-growing childhood obesity rates by having students participate in daily fitness (two laps around the school block) and regular PE.
 It’s important students come to school appropriately dressed for physical activity every day.
 They’re welcome to change into tennis shoes prior to fitness and PE.
+Our daily fitness run is just 12 minutes…two laps around the block.
+We don’t run when it’s below freezing, raining, or when the air quality index exceeds 100.
 Rest assured, we do take into consideration physical ailments such as asthma or illness, but students will not be excused without a note or call from home.

 Snacks: We’re constantly in need of reasonably-healthful snacks to share with the class.
 If you’re willing to donate snack items, simply send them in.
 Please avoid those with high-fructose corn syrup and those heavy in sugar.
+The best snacks tend to be bags or boxes of Goldfish, pretzels, Cheez-its, or graham crackers.
+No need to provide individually-packaged snacks.
 Thanks in advance.
-Students are also welcome to bring their own personal snack, but we ask that they wait until after lunch to eat them (otherwise they end up “snacking” on their lunch all morning and end up with nothing to eat at lunchtime).
+Students are also welcome to bring their own personal snack to be eaten at morning recess.

 Attendance: Oregon has one of the highest absentee rates in the nation, yet attendance is another area for which our school receives a “grade.”
 Given the “high stakes” of these standards, our policy is to insist on regular student attendance unless the child is truly ill.
 Parents are also asked to call the school on days when your child will not be attending.
+Note that the state standard for an acceptable attendance level is 92%.
+That means a student can only miss 5 days per trimester!
 Tardiness has also become a chronic problem at CPE in recent years.
 We jump right into essential learning activities each morning, so being on time is critical.

-Contacting me: Always feel free to call me anytime with your concerns or questions.
+Contacting me: We’ll use the District’s ParentSquare platform to communicate with parents, but you may also contact me via email, via our webpage (DailyPlatypus.org), and via the assignment calendar students carry in their binder.
+Please get in the habit of regularly checking all three, especially the assignment calendar.
 The school’s phone number is 541-494-6500.
-I’m generally there between 6:45 am and 3:30 pm.
-I check my e-mail at first recess (10:15 am) and regularly all day afterwards, so feel free to contact me at email@example.com.
+I’m generally there between 7 and 4ish.
+I check my e-mail at first recess (10:15 am) and again after school, so feel free to contact me at email@example.com.
 I will always do my best to reply as quickly as possible, though classroom demands sometimes prevent a quick response.
 If you haven’t heard back from me after 24 hours, feel free to pester me again.
+Thanks!